GeorgeHahn/Sandra.Snow.SnowTemplate/Snow/_posts/2012-12-16-journal-starting-out-with-nancy-on-mono_16.md

 ---
 layout: post
 title: Journal: Starting out with Nancy on Mono Pt.3
+category: words
 ---
 In the last blog post, I had some trouble finding an ORM layer I could tolerate.
 Since then, I have built mono 3.0.3 from source (master/df22423 Sat Dec 15 04:31:04 EST 2012).
 It wasn't easy - there was a lot of black magic involved.
 Even once I had the mono compiler and libraries built, I was unable to build Entity Framework from source.
 My solution was to get the EF5 binary from NuGet - so there wasn't really any point to my building mono from source!